 2000 Upper Deck Black Diamond #126

 An incredible looking Tom Brady rookie at an affordable price.
 They sell quickly for $25 and grade very well.
-These cards are not some of his rarest, but still not easy to find because they are in such high demand.
+These cards are rare, but still not easy to find because they are in such high demand.

 2000 Elite #183